 Kelly, who started making pottery when he was 16, is known for his wood-fired, salt-glazed style.
 And while they may not know him, a lot of people around the Seagrove area hang one of his annual signature ornaments on their tree each year.
 The ornaments began six years ago as a fundraiser for the Hospices of Randolph and Piedmont.
 “I’ve made everything from snowflakes to angels and pinecones,” he says.
 “I usually start working on them around springtime.”

 A strong sense of giving unites the Seagrove pottery community.
 “For the last few years, we’ve donated 25 percent of our live auction proceeds to Hospice,” Kelly says.
-“This year, we’re donating money to the relief efforts in western North Carolina.”
+In 2024, donations went to artists in western North Carolina.

-Gift it: Kelly’s 2024 Hospice Ornament is currently sold out, but in the meantime, you can shop for his artfully made clay jugs, vases, dishware, and more during one of his open studio days or online.
+Gift it: Shop for Kelly’s artfully made clay jugs, vases, dishware, and more during one of his open studio days or online.